walmartlabs/static/docs/includes/docs.md

 Any keys specified here will be available inside of your handlebars templates.

-### Plugins
+### index.js

-Most of the behaviors described so far are all specified in the [builtin.js](https://github.com/walmartlabs/static/blob/bootstrap/plugins/builtin.js) plugin.
-You can specify additional behaviors or modify the output of your pages with jQuery by creating a new *.js* file in this directory.
-Each file must export a single function which will receive a *static* object.
+Most of the behaviors described so far are all specified in [index.js](https://github.com/walmartlabs/static/blob/bootstrap/index.js).
+You can specify additional behaviors or modify the output of your pages with jQuery by modifying this file. *index.js*  must export a single function which will receive a *static* object.

     module.exports = function(static) {
       static.file('index.handlebars', function(file) {